-Market Street Corridor Draft Plan Changes (Attachment 3)
+C. Market Street Corridor Draft Plan Changes (Attachment 3)

-The Market Street Corridor Plan was originally created so both the Norkirk and Market neighborhoods adjoining the Corridor would have an influence on the long-range plan and zoning for the area.
-The Corridor Plan is an overlay zone that encompasses a depth of one parcel on the east and west sides of Market Street.
+The Corridor Plan is an overlay district that generally encompasses a depth of one parcel on the east and west sides of Market Street.
 Parcels on the east side of Market Street are in the Norkirk neighborhood and parcels on the west side of the street are in the Market neighborhood.

 The Land Use Element Chapter of the Comprehensive Plan defines the Market Corridor District as a neighborhood-oriented mixed-use residential and commercial area.
 Zoning Code regulations for the MSC 1-4 zones allow for a mix of office, detached or attached residential, small scale retail (limited in size), restaurants and other uses.
-Zoning Code Chapter 142 establishes when design review is conducted by the Design Review Board or Planning Official (depends on number of stories, size of expansions, or if in the historic district in MSC 3).
-Design Guidelines for the Market Street Corridor are used by the Design Review Board to evaluate the design of multi-story mixed use projects.
-For Administrative Design Review, Planners use the Design Regulations in KZC Chapter 92 to evaluate new construction or additions to commercial and multi-family development.
-Staff worked with a Market Street Corridor Focus Group (residents, commercial property owners and businesses) to discuss proposed changes to the Corridor Plan.
-For more information on the focus groups see February study session materials.
+Depending on the zone and development proposal, Design Review is either administrative using the Design Regulations in KZC Chapter 92 or through the Design Review Board review process using the Design Guidelines for the Market Street Corridor.